mkrykunov/DMRG_project/README.md

 # DMRG_project
-This is one of my PhD projects
+This is one of my PhD projects.
+It contains the code for three models: Heisenberg, Hubbard and Kondo.